Robin Lawrie: Illustration styles

-Career Highlights
+Career highlights

 Robin Lawrie gained notability in the children's book market in 1985 when he illustrated a book of fairy tales by Danish Author Hans Christian Andersen and retold by Robert Mathias.
-In December 1993 he illustrated an abridged graphic novel edition of CS Lewis's, The Lion the Witch and the Wardrobe for American publishing house: Harper Collins, in the style of an Edwardian Comic Book, framing the pages with decorative borders.
+In December 1993 he illustrated an abridged graphic novel edition of C. S. Lewis's, The Lion the Witch and the Wardrobe for American publishing house: Harper Collins, in the style of an Edwardian Comic Book, framing the pages with decorative borders.
 Later, in 1994 he illustrated two separate editions of Frances Hodgson Burnet's Children's Novel, The Secret Garden, for Parragon and Puffin publishing respectively.
 In the same year he also illustrated Peter Pan by Scottish novelist and playwright J. M. Barrie; the cover and illustrations portrayed the lost boys as silhouettes.